Psychological distress – mortality

-A recent study published in the 2012 July issue of the British Medical Journal is probably the largest so far to show that a dose-response association exists between psychological distress and major causes of mortality across the full range of distress.
+A study published in the 2012 July issue of the British Medical Journal is probably the largest so far to show that a dose-response association exists between psychological distress and major causes of mortality across the full range of distress.

 In the British Medical Journal study, Tom Russ and colleagues from the University of Edinburgh and University College London, UK analyzed data from over 68,000 adults aged 35 years and over who took part in the Health Survey for England from 1994 to 2004.